 Course Title Level 1 Business Economics Level 1 Design & Visual Communication (Graphics) Level 1 Drama Entry Open Successful completion of Year a 10 technology option as determined by their teacher.
 Those who did design & visual technology will be given priority.
-Achievement at curriculum Level 5+ in Year 10 Drama, experience in stagecraft or HELA approval.
-Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment By Achievement Standards 13 credits internally assessed 7 credits externally assessed By Achievement Standards 16 credits internally assessed 4 credit externally assessed Qualifies for course endorsement By Achievement Standards (production unit standards are also available in negotiation alongside performance credits) 8 credits externally assessed 13 credits assessed internally Content Demonstrate understanding of the marketing mix Carry out and review a business plan Consumer choices and demand Producer choices using supply Government choice and affected groups Students are required to create a portfolio of evidence demonstrating the following skills and knowledge: Research and the design process Free hand sketching Instrumental drawing Colour rendering Presentation Mock-up and models Computer Modelling There will be a fee to cover the cost of materials used by the student on this course.
-Apply drama techniques in a scripted context Devise and perform a drama to realise an intention.
-Discuss a drama or theatre form or period with reference to a text.
-Use complex performance skills associated with a drama or theatre form or period.
-Perform a substantial acting role in a scripted production.
-Discuss drama elements, techniques, conventions and technologies within live performance.
-Apply skills in production such as make-up, assistant stage management, prop-making, lighting, sound, costume Live Performance trip.
-(Year 10s could be included in theatre trip) Performance will link to exam stage/set/technology Contact Mrs R. Baker Mr M. North Mrs R. Clist
+Students with an interest in Acting, Performing and creating drama.
+Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment By Achievement Standards 13 credits internally assessed 7 credits externally assessed By Achievement Standards 16 credits internally assessed 4 credit externally assessed Qualifies for course endorsement Up to 22 credits internally assessed 4 credit externally assessed Content Demonstrate understanding of the marketing mix Carry out and review a business plan Consumer choices and demand Producer choices using supply Government choice and affected groups Students are required to create a portfolio of evidence demonstrating the following skills and knowledge: • Research and the design process • Free hand sketching • Instrumental drawing • Colour rendering • Presentation • Mock-up and models • Computer Modelling • Using a laser cutter and engraver There will be a fee to cover the cost of take home materials used by the student on this course.
+Apply drama techniques in a dramatic context Devise and perform a drama Demonstrate understanding of features of a drama/theatre form Use features of a drama/theatre form in a performance Demonstrate understanding of a significant play Perform an acting role in a significant production Apply stagecraft skills to a production, makeup/prop making/lighting/sound/costume Contact Mrs R. Baker Mr M. North Mrs R. Clist

 Course Title Level 1 Engineering (Mechanical) Level 1 Geography Level 1 Health Entry Successful completion of a Year 10 technology option or by interview with HELA.
-Open Successful completion of Year 10 Health Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment Industry standards competency based 20 credits internally assessed By Achievement Standards 13 credits internally assessed 8 credits externally assessed By Achievement Standards • 16 credits internally assessed • 4 credits externally assessed Content Students need to complete theory booklets and practical projects demonstrating the following: • Knowledge of safety procedures in mechanical engineering • Basic engineering workshop skills • Simple measuring • Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment. • Automotive activities There will be a fee to cover the cost of materials used by the student on this course.
-Extreme natural events (volcanic eruptions or tropical cyclones) Sustainable use of an environment focusing on tourism at the Poor Knights Islands Skills - mapping, graphing and valuing Direct research Contemporary issues Global study There will be 1-2 local field trips, but the only compulsory trip costs around \$5 Take action to improve/change personal wellbeing Demonstrate understanding of interpersonal skills Describe strategies for making health enhancing decisions in drug related situations Demonstrate strategies for promoting positive sexuality Demonstrate understanding of ways in which well-being can change Contact Mr M. North Mr W. Maclennan Mr B. Alison
+Open Successful completion of Year 10 Health Qualification NCEA Level 1 NCEA Level 1 NCEA Level 1 Assessment Industry standards competency based 20 credits internally assessed By Achievement Standards 13 credits internally assessed 8 credits externally assessed By Achievement Standards 16 credits internally assessed 4 credits externally assessed Content Students need to complete theory booklets and practical projects demonstrating the following: Knowledge of safety procedures in mechanical engineering Basic engineering workshop skills Simple measuring Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment Automotive activities There will be a fee to cover the cost of take home materials used by the student on this course (additional projects may incur additional material costs).
+Extreme natural events (volcanic eruptions or tropical cyclones) Sustainable use of an environment focusing on tourism at the Poor Knights Islands Skills - mapping, graphing and valuing Direct research Contemporary issues Global study There will be 1-2 local field trips.
+Students will Take action to improve/change personal wellbeing Demonstrate understanding of interpersonal skills Describe strategies for making health enhancing decisions in drug related situations Demonstrate strategies for promoting positive sexuality Demonstrate understanding of ways in which well-being can change Contact Mr M. North Mr T. Baker Mr B. Alison